CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

     ![](./media/ss-72.png)

-    >This update converts the HR Agent into a persistent, cloud-hosted agent within Azure AI Foundry.
+    >This update converts the HR Agent into a persistent, cloud-hosted agent within Microsoft Foundry.
     >It connects to the Foundry project using AIProjectClient, reuses the existing "Enterprise-HRAgent" if deployed, or creates a new one with specialized HR domain instructions.
     >Once deployed, it’s wrapped in a ChatAgent linked via AzureAIAgentClient, enabling stateful, reusable, and centrally managed HR automation within the Foundry environment.